 Is your child making “baby talk” and babbling or cooing?
 Does she do it frequently?
 Your baby should typically reach this milestone by 12 months.

 Johnny was always making lots of sounds and babbling away.
-By 3 months he would say “Goo” very loudly all the time and laugh, by six months he said “Dada” for the first time and loved saying it a lot and then 2 months later he said “Mama”.
+By 3 months he would say “Goo” very loudly all the time and laugh.
+By six months he said “Dada” for the first time and loved saying it a lot and then 2 months later he said “Mama”.
 By 10 months he would say “Da-dum” very loudly all the time and try to sing “Da-dum” into a song he was humming like “Mary had a little lamb”.
 He could not say the words to the song but he could hum the tune very clearly and loudly so others would remark on it when we were grocery shopping.
+Interestingly the part of the brain where speech comes from is different from where singing comes from.
+But singing words helps the tongue and jaw get used to doing the words for speech.
+Sadly Johnny became nonverbal by 2 years old.
+By 6 he really began to speak and by 10 years old he speaks so much I have to teach him how to interrupt conversations nicely.

 4.)
 Unresponsiveness To Name